Skip to content

 Event firing checks

-• it does not fire on cancel or failure states
+• It does not fire on cancel or failure states — events that fire on failed actions create phantom funnels

-• it fires after the successful state change, not before
+• It fires after the successful state change, not before — firing before the backend confirms the action means the analytics system records intentions, not outcomes

 Property validation